Summary

 No Results Found

-How This Review Happened: We borrowed this for an extended demo, liked it soo much we asked to keep it.
+We borrowed this for an extended demo and liked it so much that we asked to keep it.
 It’s now in the favorite quiver.

 Size: 157

-Conditions: Everything from somewhat harder groomers, good groomers in really good mid-winter snow, about 1foot of powder and then about 2 feet of powder on an early morning slackountry run with Drift Boards before the lifts opened.
+Conditions: Everything from somewhat harder groomers to good groomers in really good mid-winter snow.
+Then, about 1 foot and 2 feet of powder on an early morning slackountry run with Drift Boards before the lifts opened.

 Riders: James (Size 9, 5’10” 185-195lbs), Grant (Size 11 6’ 160lbs)